 Eat a good breakfast the morning of your presentation.
 Even if you’re not speaking until that evening, feed your mind and body the proper fuel.

 Check your appearance in a mirror before starting your speech.
-Knowing that you look good will give you an added feeling of confidence when you start to give your presentation.
+Knowing that you look good will give you an added feeling of confidence when public speaking.

 Know your audience before designing your speech.
 What are their ages?
-Will they like a little humour or simply the facts.
-These are important things to think about when before putting together your speech or attending your interview.
+Will they like a little humour or simply the facts?
+These are important things to think about when putting together your speech or attending your interview.

-Keep eye contact look at the audience frequently to establish rapport and a connection.
+Keep making eye contact with the audience frequently to establish rapport and a connection.

-Lastly make sure to confirm the time, date, and place with the appropriate contact person.
-If possible, arrange to see the room ahead of time so you can practice visualizing in the exact location of your presentation.
+Lastly make sure to confirm the time, date, and place with the appropriate contact person before any public speaking engagement.
+If possible, arrange to see the room ahead of time so you can practise visualizing in the exact location of your presentation.
 At the minimum, arrive at least one hour ahead of time.